Everything has a value. My definition of economics is. what’s it worth to you? Exactly, how much sex is enough?

 Interestingly, research on cohabitating couples found sex to be a more important variable in part because the option for divorce is easier in many cases—legally, emotionally and economically and less sexual satisfaction is more likely to lead to relationship termination than in legally defined unions.

 We know sexual satisfaction is higher at certain stages of relationships and at times that life gets in the way.
 Newlyweds have a lot more sex than two engineers with four kids under 10.
 It is up to each couple to set their norm and being ok with that norm is what’s important to satisfaction.
-Its not about the number, but an individual’s experience of that number.
+It’s not about the number, it’s not about how much sex, but an individual’s experience of that number.
 Couples who worry obsessively as to whether or not their frequency is statistically normative (these are the couples who ask the therapist what the magic number is) are typically those most disgruntled that they may indeed be below the criterion.
 Yet there are couples, older long-term married couples, where periodic sex is ok.